-If you do not reach an agreement, ADR will alert the judge that you participated in a settlement conference but did not reach an agreement.
+If you do not reach resolution, the judge pro tempore will notify the Court that you did not reach agreement and ADR will notify the judge that you participated in a settlement conference but did not reach an agreement.

 Yes.
 You need to notify the judge assigned to the case by filing a notice of settlement upon reaching agreements.
 Please endorse the judge pro tempore and ADR on the notice of settlement.

-Only if the parties reach a full or partial settlement, then the settlement agreement is digitally recorded or recorded on the FTR (For the Record) (when a settlement conference is held in a courtroom) (for Family cases only) or a written settlement agreement may be prepared by the settlement judge for parties' signatures (for Family/CV/PB cases).
+Only if the parties reach a full or partial settlement, then the settlement agreement is digitally recorded or recorded on the FTR (For the Record) (when a settlement conference is held in a courtroom), or a written settlement agreement may be prepared by the settlement judge for parties' signatures.

 ADR Program Coordinator